5 best core exercises for women.

-Whether it is carrying grocery bags from the store or mopping the floors at home, "the necessary motions either originate in your core or move through it."
+Whether it is carrying grocery bags or mopping the floors at home, the core is at the center of each movement.

 No matter where motion starts, it ripples upward and downward to adjoining links of the chain.
-Harvard Health adds, "weak or inflexible core muscles can impair how well your arms and legs functions (2)."
+Hence weak or inflexible core muscles can impair the functions of your arms and legs (2).”

-Also, with a weak core, everything else in your body will fatigue much more quickly.
+Also, with a weak core, everything else in your body fatigues quicker.

 Squats are a great functional exercise that works and strengthens the core muscles.